ymz-ncnk/musgen/README.md

 | Person {<br>  Name string<br>  Age int<br>} | {<br>  Name: "Bill",<br>  Age: 35,<br>} | 0842696c6c46 | <sub>08 - length of the Name field,<br>42696c6c - value of the Name field,<br>46 - value of the Age field.</sub> |

 ## Versioning
-There is no explicit versioning support.
-But you can always do next:
+MUS format does not have explicit versioning support.
+But you can always do
+next:
 ```
 // Add version field.
 TypeV1 {